 If you’d like to set up a similar message, check out these sticky bars:

-If you work together with influencers who also promote your holiday sales, you can display relevant messages for that traffic.
+If you work together with influencers who promote your holiday sales, you can display relevant messages on your landing pages for that traffic.
 Here’s another example from BlendJet:

 Recommending products based on your visitors’ behavior is another way to provide a personalized experience.

-For example, if people browse a specific product page, you could display similar products:
+For example, if people view a specific product page, you could display similar products: